waltersIT/Hackathon/README.md

 The project consists of two main components:

 - **Backend (HackathonBE)**: Flask API server that handles API routing, data fetching from Rentvine, prompt chunking, and communication with LM Studio
-- **Frontend**: React chat widget (JavaScript) that is hosted within Rentvine's development environment on皮革 the `support-hackathon` branch.
+- **Frontend**: React chat widget (JavaScript) that is hosted within Rentvine's development environment on the `support-hackathon` branch.
 The `HackathonFE` directory contains TypeScript source code for development and testing purposes, but the actual frontend components deployed in the Rentvine codebase at `apps/manager/src/components/vinny/` in the `support-hackathon` branch are JavaScript (`.js`) files.

 ## Technology Stack